 In order to drive most commercial tractor trailers, you will need a Class A Commercial Driver's License (CDL).
 Passing the CDL exam is required to drive a truck in every state.
-The Illinois CDL test is designed to ensure that all commercial drivers are experts in their field and meet all medical and safety requirements.
-In order to take the CDL exam, you must meet the following requirements:
+The CDL test is designed to ensure that commercial drivers are experts in their field and meet all medical and safety requirements.
+To take the CDL exam and receive an unrestricted interstate CDL, you must meet the following requirements:

 - Provide a Medical Examiner's Report showing that you're healthy enough to drive a truck

-If you meet the above requirements, 160 Driving Academy will help you prepare for your test for as little as $250 down!
-If you are over 21 and have had no felonies, DUIs or drug arrests in over 10 years, a commercial trucking company will likely offer you full tuition reimbursement upon graduation.
+If you meet the above requirements, 160 Driving Academy will help you prepare for your test in any of our dozens of training locations across the USA..
+If you are over 21 and have had no felonies, DUIs, or drug arrests in over 10 years, a commercial trucking company will likely offer you full tuition reimbursement upon graduation.
 Read on to learn more!

-160 will prepare you for the written and driving portions of your Illinois truck driving test with the following training:
+160 will prepare you for the written and driving portions of your commercial truck driving test with the following training:

 - 40 Hours of Classroom Training